cryptpad/documentation/FAQ.rst

 We are not planning a dedicated mobile application for the following reasons:

-- It would dramatically increase the amount of code that has to be developed and maintained, effectively creating other "versions" of CryptPad for iOS and Android.
+- It would dramatically increase the amount of code that has to be developed and maintained, effectively creating other "versions" of CryptPad for iOS and Android

 - CryptPad is open source and can be hosted by anyone who wants to offer the service.
 Therefore, users of a mobile application would have to specify which :ref:`CryptPad instance <cryptpad_instances>` they want to connect to, which would be confusing.
-To complicate things further, each instance may be running a different version of the software, depending on whether or not the latest updates were applied by the administrators.
+To complicate things further, each instance may be running a different version of the software, depending on whether or not the latest updates were applied by the administrators

 To address these problems, the development team is working on making CryptPad a "Progressive Web App".
 This means that it can be used on mobile through the web browser, behaving like an application while being the same software that runs on desktop browsers.
 This has the benefit of turning every CryptPad instance into a web app provider, rather than putting the burden of choosing the right instance on the user.